zyadzarin/zyadzarin/README.md

 </h1>

-### I'm a second-year AI student at University Malaya!
+### I'm a third-year AI student at University Malaya!

 <h3>👀 About me: </h3>